A Message from PVI’s President - Bern Gallagher

 In early 2015 Bern Gallagher asked James to join PVI CM to lead the design and construction teams for Comcast Dry Creek, Titan, and Potomac Facilities.
 During 2015 PVI successfully completed many projects from Data Centers to Break Rooms.

-At Dyna, Jeff served as the lead foreman on various high profile projects.
-He oversaw the installation of Local Network System for Comcast Phase I & II and the construction of the Fort Gillem Network Communication Building.
-Also at Fort Gillem, Jeff oversaw the construction of two more buildings as well as a United States Army Criminal Investigation Lab.
-The biggest project of his career came in 2006 with the 22 month renovation of the Atlanta Marriott Marquis.
+Jeff joined Emcor owned Dyna Electric in 2004 and served as the lead foreman on various high profile projects.
+He oversaw the installation of major telecom, ISP and CableCo networking system, and the construction of a military base’s network communication building.
+Also at this military base, Jeff lead the construction of two more buildings and a United State Army Criminal Investigation Lab.
+The biggest project of his career came in 2006 with the 22-month renovation of Atlanta’s largest hotel.
 Jeff supervised a crew of 65 men on this $10,000,000.00, 50 story project.
-With this project, Jeff was able to truly show his dedication to the customer.
-He was recognized by Bruce Tucker, the chief engineer at the Marriott Marquis, for his honorable ability to go above and beyond for the customer, doing whatever it takes even when it is not the popular opinion.
+With this, Jeff was able to truly show his dedication to the customer.
+He was recognized by Bruce Tucker, the chief engineer at the hotel chain, for his honorable ability to go above and beyond for the customer.

 Rob has been in the IT industry for over 20 years.
 A graduate of Drexel University, with a degree in Electrical & Computer Enginnering, he has held the role of Consultant, Architect, Manager, Senior System Administrator, Network Designer, Network Administrator, and Developer.

 At PVI, Rob is responsible for technology and architecture direction.
 He oversees technical selection of core business technology, development, implementation, maintenance, data security and day to day operations of technologies used by both PVI corporate and our customer solutions.